indra862/ClothingStoreManager/README.md

 # ClothingStoreManager
-POS for your clothing business successfully!
+POS for your clothing business